hamidds/PSND/README.md

 - Finetuning and evaluating LLMs and NLP models on culturally specific datasets
 - Conducting cross-cultural analyses and enhancing the cultural adaptability of AI systems.

-## Citation

-If you use this dataset in your research, please cite our paper:

 ## License

 This dataset is licensed under the [MIT License](LICENSE).